Kfar Kama: Ottoman Empire

 In 1870s, the village was described as having basalt stone houses and a population of 200 Moslems living on a plain of arable soil.

 In 1878, a group of 1,150 Circassian immigrants from the Adyghe tribe Shapsugs who were exiled from the Caucasus by the Russians to the Ottoman Empire due to the Russian-Circassian War settled in the village.
 Initially they made their living by raising animals, but later became farmers.
 The first school was established about 1880.

 A population survey in 1887 found 1,150 inhabitants, all Circassian Muslims.

 British Mandate

 At the time of the 1922 census of Palestine by the British Mandate authorities, Kfar Kama had a population of 670 Muslims and 7 Christians, decreasing slightly in the 1931 census to 644, one Christian and the rest Muslims, in a total of 169 houses.

 In 1945 census by the Mandate, the population was 660 people (all Muslims) and the land area was 8,819 dunams.
 Of this, 8,293 dunams were allocated to cereal farming, while 108 dunams were built-up (urban) land.

 Israel

 Kfar Kama is one of two Circassian villages in Israel.
 The other one is Rehaniya.
-The Circassians are Muslims, who unlike the main Israeli Arab Muslim minority, perform military service in the Israeli Defense Forces.
+The Circassians are Muslims who, unlike the main Israeli Arab Muslim minority, are obligated to perform military service in the Israeli Defense Forces.
 The village school teaches in Circassian, Hebrew, Arabic and English.

 A Center for Circassian Heritage is situated in the village.

+Demographics

+In 2022, 100% of the population was Muslim.